lydiahallie/javascript-questions/README.md

 - B: `{ name: "Lydia", age: 21 }`, `["name"]`
 - C: `{ name: "Lydia"}`, `["name", "age"]`
 - D: `{ name: "Lydia"}`, `["age"]`
+- E: `{ name: "Lydia"}`, `["name"]`

 <details><summary><b>Answer</b></summary>
 <p>

 #### Answer: B

 With the `defineProperty` method, we can add new properties to an object, or modify existing ones.
 When we add a property to an object using the `defineProperty` method, they are by default _not enumerable_.
-The `Object.keys` method returns all _enumerable_ property names from an object, in this case only `"name"`.
+As such they will not be shown in `Object.keys`, `for...in` loop, `console.log`, neither will be stringify by `JSON.stringify`.
+So the correct answer is E. (Note: Chrome's console will still show you the _not enumerable_ properties in a dimmed way, but this is browser magic)

 Properties added using the `defineProperty` method are immutable by default.
 You can override this behavior using the `writable`, `configurable` and `enumerable` properties.
 This way, the `defineProperty` method gives you a lot more control over the properties you're adding to an object.